yuran1811/chv-themis/README.md

 -   Extract the source code

--   Open cmd and run this command
+-   Open cmd and run this command to init project

 ```
 npm i